Published on May 9th, 2012 | by Tina Casey1

 Scientists at Columbia University have been working along these lines to create a simplified form of “artificial graphene” that could be used as a research tool in lieu of natural graphene.

-Other graphene variants are under investigation at the University of Erlangen-Nürnberg in Germany, where researchers are using
+Other graphene variants are under investigation at the University of Erlangen-Nürnberg in Germany, where researchers are using computer models to detect Dirac cones in graphynes, which are atom-thick carbon sheets that depart from the honeycomb structure of graphene.

 At Manchester University, researchers are also tweaking graphene with hydrogen atoms to develop a sort of nano-sandwich called graphane, which could be cut into strips or ribbons for commercial use.